Amasirat/Obsidian/Network Programming.md

 192.60.2.102 ======> ::ffff:192.60.2.102

-Some CPUs store numbers in reverse order which is called in **little-endian**.
+Some CPUs store numbers in reverse order which is called **little-endian**.

 The prefered way to store numbers in networks is in **big-endian** or storing it in the correct way.